Quickstart

 On first login, a default app is created automatically.
 You can create your own app in the next step.

-3. Create an app
+3. Create an app and environment

 Section titled “4.
 Store secrets”ov secret set DATABASE_URLov secret set STRIPE_SECRET_KEYov secret set OPENAI_API_KEYOpaqueVault prompts for each value (input is hidden), encrypts it locally with a fresh DEK, and stores only the ciphertext on the server.